abramhindle/dbn-bitmap-to-pcm-blog-post/README.md

 Attribution
 ===========

-Jon Osborne is a local animator who I have been working with.
+John Osborne is a local animator who I have been working with.
 His animation is great, but I'm not sure he likes any of the sounds I put to them :(